· By Merle von KOMBUCHERY

 With green tea you can usually ferment your kombucha a little faster.
 It gives a sweet note that is a bit sour on the finish.
 However, the Scoby with green tea does not grow quite as fast as that with black tea.

 - Chun Mee

 White tea has less caffeine and is high in antioxidants.
 It has a slightly sweeter taste than green tea.
-It is especially good for mixing with green or black tea.
-You shouldn't ferment with white tea exclusively.
-Your scoby might suffer from it.
+It is particularly suitable for mixing with green or black tea.
+You should not only ferment with white tea.
+Your Scoby could suffer from this.Our favourites:

 Oolong tea is a Chinese semi-fermented tea with a long tradition.
-The sun-dried tea imparts a unique flavor.
-Sometimes it tastes a little smoky or has a sweet honey note.
-It can be a perfect base for scoby and is also a perfect kombucha companion when blended with other teas.
+The tea dried in the sun gives a unique taste.
+Sometimes it tastes a bit smoky or has a sweet honey note.
+It can be a perfect base for the Scoby and is also a perfect kombucha companion when mixed with other types of tea.

 - Phoenix Mountain

-- Do not use tea with a high content of essential oils or artificial flavours (e.g. fruit tea, tea made from sage or lemon balm).
+- Do not use tea with a high proportion of essential oils or artificial flavors (e.g. fruit tea, sage tea or lemon balm tea).

 - Use loose tea rather than bagged tea.

 - If you use fruit tea or tea other than black, green or white tea - only mix it - not pure!